 The internal academic affairs of ICS are governed by an academic senate composed of Senior and Junior Members in a ratio of two to one, and an approximate equal number of academically competent persons from outside the Institute.
-The Senate deliberates on all academic matters including curriculum, degree requirements, admission of Junior Members, and appointment and reappointment of Senior Members, and makes recommendations
+The Senate deliberates on all academic matters including curriculum, degree requirements, admission of Junior Members, and appointment and reappointment of Senior Members, and makes recommendations to the Board of Trustees.

-Interdisciplinary Seminar (All Senior Members) / Whole year, annually
+Interdisciplinary Seminar (Senior Members) Whole year, annually